6:00 – 7:00 am

 Exhibits in the Attendee Networking Area

-What kinds of goals and deadlines are states building in to the plans they have submitted under the Every Student Succeeds Act?
-How do states envision accomplishing these goals?
+The Every Student Succeeds Act (ESSA) provides states the opportunity to help all students succeed and requires that states submit a formal plan to the Department of Education, with implementation of the plan to begin in the 2017-18 school year.
+What kinds of goals and deadlines are states building in to the plans they have submitted?
+How do state and district leaders envision accomplishing these goals?
 And what kind of help will they need from education companies?
-Hear from three of the nation’s leading Chief State School Officers.
+Hear from education leaders following and on the front lines of the transition.

 Chad Aldeman (moderator)

 Superintendent, Dysart (AZ) Unified School District, and AASA President